-My plan is to spend a couple weeks doing interviews, as well as take a break and do a story asking with the words as well.
+My plan is to spend a couple of weeks doing interviews, as well as take a break and do a story asking with the words as well.
 My plan for assessment is a free write, where they write about their childhood, as well as what they learned about their classmates.
 You can get a better idea of how I structured the unit the first time in this post & this reflection.
 I think that next year I may start with this special person unit in Spanish 2, and sprinkle the interviews through the start of the year.
-This way by the time we start reading a book in past, these common descriptive past structures are just a normal part of our conversations. **Update – now I will also use this Find Someone Who in the imperfect to review these common phrases asking about childhood as well.
-Learn how to use Find Someone Whos in this blog post.
+This way by the time we start reading a book in the past, these common descriptive past structures are just a normal part of our conversations.

 As I mentioned before we have used the preterite or sudden/completed past talking about our summer, our weekend and events in novels.
 To better focus on it, I also plan to do Martina Bex’s Somos 2 – foundations Unit 1 to help solidify some key preterit as well before starting the novel.
 For the rest, I just plan to point out endings as they show up.
 This is what I did last year, and the new endings were no big deal to the students.
 The pop of grammar of regular endings worked great.
 I have learned that the past tense output will take a while.
 I also know (now) that is will take a LONG time before students will be able to accurately narrate using both past tenses.
 This means I will just keep providing input with the rest of our novels this year (Fiesta Fatal, Felipe Alou & Bianca Nieves) and hope that eventually it is acquired.